- Directorate - Children, Families and Lifelong Learning

 - Make and take payments, process grants and tackle fraud

-- Evaluate and improve our policies around children's social care
+- Evaluate and improve our policies around children's social care and education

-- Listen to your comments and feedback on children's social care
+- Listen to your comments and feedback on children's social care and education

 - Enable us to prepare statutory statistics on local authority performance